 This Colorado Winter Wildlife Hike Will Spoil You For Life

-The weather outside is downright cold, but that doesn’t matter, as we are Coloradans and require daily outdoor time!
+When the weather outside is downright cold, that doesn’t matter, as we are Coloradans and require daily outdoor time!
 If you want to make the most out of your time outside, we recommend doing so by taking this winter wildlife hike that is guaranteed to spoil you for life.
 You’ll quickly discover why it’s one of the best winter hikes in Colorado.

 Coyote Valley Trail can be reached from Grand Lake via Trail Ridge Road and is located about five miles into RMNP (just look for the trailhead sign).